ZmnSCPxj-jr/sidepool/doc/05-reseat-splice.md

 with them.
 We take the sum total weight of all samples, and after sorting them, we iterate starting from the first (lowest) sample.
-We accumulate weights, and once an entry causes the accumulated to equal or exceed half the total weight, that entry is selected as the weighted median.
+We accumulate weights, and once an entry causes the accumulated weight to equal or exceed half the total weight, that entry is selected as the weighted median.
-If all samples had the same weight, then the weighted median is the same as the median.
+If all samples had the same non-zero weight, then the weighted median is the same as the median.

 The weight used is the size of the funds that a participant has direct control of in the sidepool, effectively weighting the